IsThisApple/MAD24_PO4_Team3/README.md

 Introduction:

 Lazy to go down to the nearby supermarket to buy groceries?
-Well, look no further or rather, look "nearbuy" to our app, NearBuy.
+Well, look no further, or rather, look "nearbuy" to our app, NearBuy.
 With NearBuy, you can get your groceries without leaving your house!
-From this app, you can choose which supermarket you want to buy groceries from, put it in your shopping ecart, and it will be delivered straight to your doorstep.
+With this app, you can choose the outlet closest to you, add your choice of products to your shopping e-cart, and it will all be delivered straight to your doorstep.
-You can also favourite your items in order to quickly buy them again.
+You can also "heart" your favourite items in order for a quicker and more efficient checkout process for future purchases.
 Stay comfortable at home with NearBuy.

 Stage 1:
 RecyclerView: Jovan
 Scroll menu of products
-Vendor Listings
+Vendor listings

 Firebase: Nabihah
-instant messaging with vendors
+Instant messaging with vendors

 Persistent Memory: Hpone
-Shopping Cart & Checkout
+Shopping cart & checkout
-Favourite Listings
+Favourite listings
-loyalty programme
+Loyalty programme

 Responsive Layout: Leeuwin
-User Registration & Profile Creation
+User registration & profile creation

 Multimedia: Fariha
-Image of Food Products
+Image gallery of food products

 Stage 2:
-Confirmation Receipt via Email (think of what to add on) Search & filter functionality (Will prompt based on what is keyed in) Notifications
+Confirmation receipt via email (think of what to add on) Search & filter functionality (will prompt based on what is keyed in) Notifications
+Audio descriptions for visually impaired users